pucheng-tan/WordFlow-wiki/home.md

 5. etc
 - pretty GUI
 - command-line tool
--user performance metrics, with a way to benchmark themselves vs others (some of these metrics could be the ones included in the document) -a way to store the user's performance metrics from previous tests and check their performance over time; the user can keap track of their improvement
+- user performance metrics, with a way to benchmark themselves vs others (some of these metrics could be the ones included in the document)
+- a way to store the user's performance metrics from previous tests and check their performance over time; the user can keap track of their improvement